 Advantages of being a retail investor

-Most retail investors believe that institutional investors have the upper hand, when it comes to investing.
-In reality, retail investors have several advantages to institutional investors.
+Most retail investors believe that institutional investors have the upper hand when it comes to investing.
+In reality, retail investors have several advantages over institutional investors.
 Although sometimes they are not always aware of that.

 Disadvantages of being a retail investor

 Broadly speaking, institutional investors have more access to information and news than retail investors.
 This is a great advantage that comes with being an institutional investor.
 Another aspect is that institutions often have multiple employees working on any given investment.
-Retail investors are on their own.
+Thus, retail investors are on their own.

 Overall being a retail investor is more advantageous than some would think.
 It allows you to go unnoticed in the markets, and that can be a great advantage.
 You can also look at different stocks without any restrictions.
-In general, a retail investor is more free to make their investment decisions, and institutional investors are more constrained, due to oversight and regulations they need to follow.
+In general, retail investors are freer to make their investment decisions.
+Institutional investors are more constrained, due to oversight and regulations they need to follow.

 Image source: Marketwatch